 What Hormones are Tested with a Saliva Test?

 At Collier Compounding, we utilize a Saliva Test Kit provided by ZRT Laboratory.
-The primary saliva test that we use for women includes: Estradiol, Progesterone, Testosterone, DHEA, and a Morning Cortisol level.
+The primary saliva test that we use for women includes: Estradiol, Progesterone, Testosterone, DHEA, a Morning Cortisol, and an Evening Cortisol level.
 This test gives us a good picture of an individual woman’s hormone levels.

 The ZRT Saliva Test kits are available anytime at our Collier Compounding location.
 One of our trained team members will go over the test kit with you and answer any questions you may have.
 The test is completed at home first thing in the morning (for the morning cortisol level).
 Each kit comes with an envelope and pre-paid UPS shipping label that will ensure your saliva sample is sent directly to the ZRT Lab.
 Once processed, ZRT will send your test results to us and we will call you to set up your consultation appointment.
 Consultations typically last about an hour, so be sure to block off enough time for your appointment.